aidanwhiteley/books/README.md

 ### How to build
 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

+### Swagger API documentation
+The public read only part of the application's REST API is automatically documented using the [Springfox](http://springfox.github.io/springfox/) tool to auto create Swagger JSON.
+It can be explored using the Swagger UI available [here](https://cloudybookclub.com/swagger-ui.html#/book-controller).

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.